-We review the settlement as a complete and interrelated package.
-Further, we are mindful that the case presently before us does not require us to adjudicate all issues related to Edwardsport into the foreseeable future.
-Instead, we need only review the reasonableness of the ratemaking treatment provided for by the 2018 Settlement for calendar years 2018 and 2019 only.
-In this context, we find Duke Energy Indiana’s actual and forecasted O&M reasonable as provided for, under the terms of the 2018 Settlement Agreement.
+We review the settlement as a complete and interrelated package, but are mindful that settlements before this Commission must protect the public interest and may require Commission modification.
+With the addition of the 2020 O&M cap (and the 2018-2020 capital maintenance cap) as described herein, we find Duke Energy Indiana’s actual and forecasted O&M reasonable as provided for, under the terms of the 2018 Settlement Agreement.